frame-lang/frame-docs/advanced_frame/persistance.rst

 event handler:

 .. code-block::
-    :caption: todo
+    :caption: Start State Enter Message

     Started

-Next we will loop 3 times and revive and persist the system with each loop:
+Next we will loop 3 times, reviving and persisting the system with each loop:

 .. code-block::
     :caption: todo